samstork/MysteryProject/Characters/Journalist.md

 ### Confrontation with [[Trapper]]
 - While investigating the disappearance of [[Ambitious Musician]] and [[Session Drummer]], found out about [[Touch|fae touches]].
 - Put together that [[Trapper]] is behind it, found out about the one-night-stand
-- Confronted trapper, but got locketed instead
+- Confronted [[Trapper]], but got locketed instead

 ## Relationships
 [[Crime Boss' Kid]]
 - In a romantic relationship
 [[Trapper]]
-- Knows trapper personally, but doesn't know they're the trapper
+- Knows them personally, but doesn't know they're the trapper

 ## Clues and Information